“Since I changed the column to “Multiple lines of text”, it appears that I can no longer use “substring” to filter on that column in Power Automate.”

 The second ‘Filter array’ action will finally filter by the values in the ‘Multiple lines of text’ column.

 Start with the ‘Body’ output from the previous ‘Filter array’ action as the ‘From’ array.
 For the condition, you’ll need to reference the ‘MultipleLoT’ column manually as the dynamic content might not be available.
 Use an expression as below to reference the column by its internal name, select ‘contains’ operator and put the string to search for on the right side.
 All items returned by the second ‘Filter array’ will contain that string.

 e.g item()?['MultipleLoT'] Note: replace 'MultipleLoT' with the column internal name

 The last step is to add ‘Apply to each’ action with the ‘Body’ output from the second ‘Filter array’.
 In this loop, you can access any column by using its internal name (‘dynamic content’ is not available) and do whatever you need with it.

-As you can see, it’s possible to filter on ‘Multiple lines of text’ column, but it’s not that easy.
+As you can see, it’s possible to filter on ‘Multiple lines of text’ column in Power Automate, but it’s not that easy.
 You must get ALL items from your list.
 Then you’ll filter them twice to avoid errors in your flow – ‘contains’ operation will fail on empty column.
 And using this double filtering on SharePoint items/files you’ll loose the dynamic content, you’ll need to reference the columns manually.